-Please send a copy of your EOB along with the check from your insurance company to the address on your billing statement.
+Please send a copy of your EOB along with your endorsed check from the insurance company to the address on our billing statement.
 When the funds have been received, we will credit your account and bill you for any outstanding balance.

 If You Have Satisfied Your Annual Deductible and Received a Bill:

-Please contact your insurance company, verify your benefits and make sure your claim was processed correctly.
-If you find your claim was not handled according to your plan’s benefits, work with your insurance company to ensure correct payment of the claim.
+Please contact your insurance company, verify your benefits, and make sure your claim was processed correctly.
+If you find your claim was not handled according to your plan’s benefits, work with your insurance company to ensure the correct payment of the claim.